-Many of you all know from reading this post, that I just returned from a week-long trip to NYC to antique, attend amazing art shows, shop for Vintage clothes, and generally enjoy one of my favorite cities in the world.
-A particularly valuable experience was previewing the many items up for grabs in the Sotheby’s American Folk Art Auction.
+Many of you all know that each January, I travel to NYC to antique, attend amazing art shows and an art auction or two.
+Why spend time in Art Auction Houses?
+To learn!
+There are many fantastic art auctions in New York, and a particularly valuable experience can be previewing the many items up for grabs!
+I particularly enjoy attending art auctions at Sotheby’s!
 Regardless of whether you are “in the market” for a new piece of art or furniture, or not, attending an Art Auction Preview can be a highly valuable and educational opportunity.

 Art Auction Previews: 4 Tips

-Finally, Art Auction Previews are a fabulous way to meet other collectors or dealers.
+Tip #4: Finally, Art Auction Previews at Art Auction Houses are a fabulous way to meet other collectors or dealers.
 Don’t be afraid to strike up a conversation!
 Most folks are very friendly, and enjoy chatting with others who appreciate the same art or antiques they appreciate.
 Friendly, unless they realize you might be bidding on something they want too.
 Then all bets are off!
 Ha!
 Kidding.
 Kind of.

 A special thank you to Allan Katz, who is my FAVORITE teacher!
 I never miss an opportunity to walk through an Art Auction Preview with him.
 He’s is incredibly knowledgable, and generous with thoughtful comments and explanations.
-You might recognize him as one of the appraisers on Antiques Roadshow, and I profiled him in this post.
+You might recognize him as one of the appraisers on Antiques Roadshow.

 Happy collecting, y’all!